hyperwallet/hyperwallet-ios-ui-sdk/README.md

 }

 @objc func didCreateNewTransferMethodNotification(notification: Notification) {
-    if let transferMethod = notification.userInfo![UserInfo.transferMethod] as?
+    if let transferMethod = notification.userInfo![UserInfo.transferMethodAdded] as?
 HyperwalletTransferMethod {
         // A new transfer method has been created
     }
 }